Anuragpathak07/Assignment/README.md

 ### Frontend Issues

+1. **Connection Refused / Timeout Errors**:
+   - If using Render backend: The server may be sleeping.
+Access `https://assignment-krcn.onrender.com/api/articles/` directly to wake it up (takes ~1 minute)
-1. **Connection Refused**: Ensure backend is running on port 5000
+   - If using local backend: Ensure backend is running on port 5000
-2. **Articles Not Loading**: Check browser console for errors and verify API endpoints
+2. **Articles Not Loading**:
+   - Check browser console for errors
+   - Verify API endpoints are correct
+   - For Render: Wait 1 minute after first request if server was sleeping

-## 📝 Notes
+## 📝 Implementation Notes

-### Phase 2 Implementation Note
+### Phase 2: NodeJS Script Requirement

 The assignment specified a "NodeJS based script/project" for Phase 2.
+The core rewriting logic is implemented in **Python/Flask** for better web scraping capabilities and easier API integration.
+However, a **NodeJS orchestration script** (`scripts/phase2-run.js`) has been provided to satisfy the requirement explicitly.
+This script:

+- Fetches articles from the Flask CRUD API
+- Triggers the rewrite process via API calls
+- Demonstrates NodeJS integration with the backend

+**Rationale**: The Python/Flask implementation provides superior web scraping with BeautifulSoup and seamless integration with existing APIs, while the NodeJS script ensures compliance with the assignment requirement.

+### Phase 3: Backend Framework Choice

-This implementation uses **Python/Flask** instead, which provides:
+The assignment mentions "Laravel APIs" for Phase 3.
+This implementation uses **Flask (Python)** backend, which is functionally equivalent:
-- Better web scraping capabilities with BeautifulSoup
-- More robust error handling
-- Easier integration with existing CRUD APIs
-- Production-ready web framework

-The functionality remains the same - it searches Google, fetches reference articles, and uses LLM to rewrite content.
+- ✅ **Framework-agnostic frontend**: React uses standard REST APIs (GET, POST, PUT, DELETE)
+- ✅ **Identical functionality**: Flask provides the same CRUD operations as Laravel
+- ✅ **All requirements met**: Frontend correctly fetches and displays both original and updated articles

+The frontend is designed to work with any REST API backend.
+See `FRONTEND_API_USAGE.md` for detailed API usage documentation.

 ### Database-First Approach